rahulnedunuri/cse15l-lab-reports/lab-report-4-week-7.md

 - Overall, I would prefer cloning the repository directly into the remote server and editting the files remotely since it prevents the need to move files around and worry about which directory contains the updated version of the file.
 Method 2, doing remote edits using vim on the server seemed to work faster for me.

 Some aspects of a project that would affect my decision to edit locally or remotely...
-- project include the volume of files that are editted/altered; more file edits would make the argument to edit remotely even stronger since there is no worry about scp-ing the files
+- the volume of files that are editted/altered; more file edits would make the argument to edit remotely even stronger since there is no worry about scp-ing the files
-- how complex the edits are; if edits require more testing or work, I would rather edit locally first before uploading to the server
+- how complex the edits are; if edits require more testing or work, I would rather edit locally first on VS Code before uploading to the server
 - who has access to the remote server; if multiple people will be using the file on the remote server, I would edit locally until the file is effective then scp it to the server so other collaborators wouldn't be working with a possibly incomplete/buggy file